Online Auction Now Open!

 Our Annual Alli Ortega Empty Bowls Fundraiser has helped hundreds of Scottsdale families and seniors receive food, school supplies, healthy lunches, necessary supplies, and assistance through City of Scottsdale Human Services

-In the months leading up to this year’s week-long online auction event, Tammy Hinds from Scottsdale Center for the Arts and Scottsdale Community Partners will be facilitating bowl-making workshops at various Scottsdale Unified School District and Paradise Valley Unified School District schools, teaching the students and artists about the 30-year mission of the Alli Ortega Empty Bowls Fundraiser as part of the process of creating their bowls.
+In the months leading up to this year’s fundraiser, Tammy Hinds from Scottsdale Center for the Arts and Scottsdale Community Partners and Janet Blum will be facilitating bowl-making workshops at various Scottsdale Unified School District and Paradise Valley Unified School District schools, teaching the students and artists about the 30-year mission of the Alli Ortega Empty Bowls Fundraiser as part of the process of creating their bowls.
 The goal of the program is to get students educated about the benefits of philanthropy within their local communities.
 Typically these bowls are sold at a wonderful in-person event, but as a precaution for the safety of our community, Scottsdale Community Partners will instead hold this fundraiser online with the hopes of returning to its beloved original format in 2023.

 Our history with the Empty Bowls Program